jackhhchan/fact-verification-system/README.md

 The Fact Verification System verify claims using from a subset of information from Wikipedia.

-The system consist of 3 components:
+The system verify your claim following these 3 components:
-  - Search (uses BM25 algorithm from Elasticsearch)
+  1. Search (uses BM25 algorithm from Elasticsearch)
-  - Sentence Selection (uses NER from SpaCy)
+  2. Sentence Selection (uses NER from SpaCy)
-  - Natural Language Inference (uses a fine-tuned BERT model trained on Tensorflow 2.0)
+  3. Natural Language Inference (uses a fine-tuned BERT model trained on Tensorflow 2.0)

+Search returns relevant results from the Wikipedia dataset, then sentences are further filtered from having at least one shared Entity tag.
+These sentences are fed into a fine-tuned BERT classifier to output either a REFUTE or a SUPPORT label.

 ### To run:
 To run any module or scripts: